dragosroua/getcryptogame/README.md

 `cd interactive-prototype`

 Open `index.html` in your browser and click around. (_this is just a prototype, there's no connection to the blockchain yet, cookbook and recipes haven't been deployed_).

+# Thanks and Acknowledgments

+Many thanks to Patrick Wieth from NFT Arena for letting us use in the last two days his starport-vue adaptation for the Pylons blockchain.